-Next up is the Massai Savanna, home to several flightless birds like emus and ostriches.
+Next up was the Massai Savanna section, home to several flightless birds like emus and ostriches.

 Who knew ostriches are eight feet tall?
-They come right up to the window of our giant pickup truck.
+They came right up to the window of our pickup truck.

-I catch this addax at a watering hole with its crazy spiral horns.
+I caught this addax at a watering hole with its crazy spiral horns.
 The addax is a highly endangered species from Africa that weighs around 200 pounds.

 Depending on what sort of mood the animals are in, you may also get to see llamas, donkeys, camels, wildebeests, and American bison.